04

 Every time a table is created in SQL Server using T-SQL, you need to specify all the columns for that table with their data type and constraints.
-But what happens when you suddenly have to add a column in SQL?
+But what happens when you suddenly have to add a new column in a table in SQL?
 After all, dropping a table and starting again is not an option here.
 The other option is taking the backup and creating it again after dropping the existing table.

 Do keep a pen & paper ready with you to note down all the steps for your future use!